hs7t/logbook/README.md

 ### Writing to your logbook

-Logbook lets you write logs, like this:
+`logbook write` lets you write logs, like this:

 ```bash
 logbook write "It's a sunny day!"